Lazarus, DNA 2018, full work

 Named places, ancestral faces

 Kırkağaç, Kelempes, grandmother, grandfather and ancestor images are central here.
-They turn DNA from data into a visual language of place, kinship and survival.
+They turn DNA from data into place, kinship, loss and survival.

 Later branches